jekhokie/raspberry-noaa-v2/docs/annotation.md

 ```

 After running the above command, open the file `/tmp/output.png` to see what your HTML-driven annotation would
 look like.
+If you are on a remote Linix-based machine, you can copy the file from your remote Raspberry Pi instance
+via `scp pi@<your_pi_ip_address>:/tmp/output.png`, where `<your_pi_ip_address>` is the IP or hostname of your remote
+Pi instance.
 This is the image that will be overlaid in the location specified on your capture images.
 Note that
 the background is by default transparent to ensure that the image does not block any more of the capture image
 than it needs to.